CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 ### Database Configuration ###
-By default the ccpd-config.yml is configured to utilize a MySQL database.
-Starting with version v1.0.3 you will be able to use MS SQL Server and Oracle Databases as well.
+By default, the ccpd-config.yml is configured to utilize a MySQL database.
+Microsoft SQL Server and Oracle Databases are also supported.
 In the ccpd-config.yml, there are several settings you need to make to utilize these other DBMS:

 **SQL Server**